telerik/maui-docs/knowledge-base/chart-palette-mvvm.md

 ## Description
 Currently the only way to add a Chart Palette is by adding a Palette entry in XAML.
+This article will show you how-to set a different color to the Chart Bar Series using MVVM manner.
-To be able to set a different color to the Bar Series Chart by using a MVVM manner, a custom chart Palette has to be created in the ViewModel
+In general you have to create a custom chart palette in the ViewModel

 ## Solution
 This solution uses the code from Telerik UI for .NET MAUI documentation for Bar Series and adds the necessary components to achieve the desired result: